andrewrgabb/hooks/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+# Hooks

+Use the `yarn` command to install this projects dependencies.

-Runs the app in the development mode.\
+Use the `yarn start` command to run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Other Available Scripts

 ### `yarn test`